Nikos Sofis: Kavala

+Transfermarkt

+As of August 2023, Sofis took over as area manager for Greece and Cyprus at football portal Transfermarkt.

+NK Tabor Sežana

+Sofis has revealed via his personal Facebook account, that as of the beginning of January 2025, he became a minor investor in the Slovenian football club NK Tabor Sežana, currently playing in the Slovenian Second League.

 Songwriting

 Since 2011, Sofis also has been engaged in songwriting, best known for his bids in the Eurovision Song Contest.
 During the years he has collaborated with a variety of songwriters and artists from across Europe.
 As of 2019, he also is the main lyricist for Polish rock band Clödie.
 Since March 2021, he collaborates with Italian record label Frontiers Music.